 You feel like a party pooper picking at a salad.
-"Research shows that women eat similarly when they're together, possibly as a way of relating to each other," says Sarah-Jeanne Salvy, PhD, assistant professor of psychology at the State University of New York at Buffalo.
+"Research shows that women eat similarly when they're together, possibly as a way of relating to each other," said Sarah-Jeanne Salvy, assistant professor of psychology at the State University of New York at Buffalo.
 So if your posse is chowing down, chances are you will too.

-- Find a designated dieter.
+n Find a designated dieter.
 The good news is that the influence works both ways: You'll consume less if you're with light eaters.
-"Having just one fellow calorie-conscious person can really help you stay the course," Salvy notes.
-"Sit next to each other for extra support." - Lead the charge.
+"Having just one fellow calorie-conscious person can really help you stay the course," Salvy said.
+"Sit next to each other for extra support."

+n Lead the charge.
 To avoid being swayed by someone's pasta Alfredo calorie bomb, be the first to order.
-"Make a healthy choice up front," Salvy recommends.